AyeCode/invoicing/readme.txt

 = 2.3.8 =
 * Ability to set the default Website form element value to the current page's URL - ADDED
+* Settings reset when General settings tab is saved - FIXED

 = 2.3.7 =
 * Renew Authorize.NET suscriptions on the expiry date instead of one day after expiry - CHANGED